Tracee Metcalfe: 2023

 In 2023, Metcalfe was on Shishapangma working as an expedition doctor when American climbers Gina Rzucidlo and Anna Gutu were challenging one another to be the first American woman to summit all 14 eight-thousanders.
 The pair were killed in an avalanche as they attempted their push to the summit.
 She was a personal friend of Rzucidlo, but was frustrated by how the competition between climbers changed the dynamics on the mountain.
 Due to unstable conditions on the mountain, she would not attempt the summit of Shishapangma that year, turning back after the first avalanche hit.

 On July 2, 2023, Metcalfe summited Nanga Parbat as part of a 33-member international expedition.
 Metcalfe would then join a team from Imagine Nepal to climb K2.
 Her first attempt at summiting K2 was unsuccessful, and she turned back after a group of climbers at the Bottleneck made her attempt too risky.
 Her sherpa team let her head back to camp but encouraged her to stay on the mountain.
-After waiting for several days, she successfully summitted on July 29th at 6:06am.
+After waiting for several days, she successfully summited on July 29 at 6:06am.

 On September 21, 2023, Metcalfe successfully summited Manaslu at 5:53 in the morning.